yang-official/Re-Quest/README.md

 # Re-Quest
-Mobile application for submitting and fulfilling requests
+Mobile application for submitting and fulfilling requests in real time and real life.

 ## Features

-Re-Quest is a mobile app built on Satori API that allows users to request and complete posted objectives in real time and real life.
-Quest objectives can be posted directly by users into a virtual real time marketplace, or by specialized AI that reads live data feeds and posts relevant objectives.
-View filters and AI bots automatically make sure you only see objectives relevant to you.
+* Quest objectives can be posted directly by users into a virtual real time marketplace, or by specialized AI that reads live data feeds and posts relevant objectives.

-* write to stream
-* form for input
-* read from stream
-* table to data
-* city dashboard
+* View filters and AI bots automatically make sure you only see objectives relevant to you.
+* Administrator dashboards allow large-scale monitoring to aid city officials, governments, and large businesses in coordination.

 ## Use Cases